YongleZhao7/bright-quartz/content/authors/admin/_index.md

     icon: brands/edx
 ---

 During my graduate studies, I mainly focused on the research of broad-spectrum antiviral natural nucleoside small molecule drugs.
-By modifying natural C-nucleoside to enhance their antiviral ability while reducing toxicity, I have completed the synthesis of N1-methyl-pseudouridine derivatives with 4'-modification and is currently working on the modification of Pyrazofurin.
+By modifying natural C-nucleoside to enhance their antiviral ability while reducing toxicity, I have completed the synthesis of N1-methyl-pseudouridine derivatives with 4' modification and is currently working on the modification of Pyrazofurin.
 In addition, I enjoy photography and watching NBA games.
 While maintaining a spirit of exploration and rigor in scientific research, I also have a positive and optimistic attitude.